Ankeet1729/SDCS/README.md

 ## Project Group: Ankeet Saha and Jahnvi Shaw

-The relay server for assignment 1 is contained in the folder `relay server` under `assignment 1` folder
+The relay server for assignment 1 is contained in the folder `relayServer` under folder `assignment1`

 **Usage**